Course code: XMZT102P

 IT Software Solutions Technicians undertake activities in the area of applications and supporting components such as databases.

-Duration: • 13 months practical training period, plus 3 months for End Point AssessmentDelivery model:• Work-based training with your employer• Day release during term time (approximately 1 day a week for 1 year)• Approximately 12 on-site assessment visits per year• Level 2 Functional Skills in Maths and English (7 days at college for each, if required)• Off the job training will count for at least 20% of an apprentice’s time at work
+Duration: • 13 months practical training period, plus 3 months for End Point AssessmentDelivery model:• Work-based training with your employer• Day release during term time (approximately 1 day a week for 1 year)• Approximately 12 on-site assessment visits per year• Level 2 Functional Skills in Maths and English (7 days at college for each, if required)• Off the job training will count for at least 6 hours a week of an apprentice’s time at work

 Qualifications included:• Level 2 Functional Skills in English and Maths• BTEC Level 3 National Extended Certificate in Computing